BU-Spark/bu-spark/documentation/code-quests/apis.md

 Before anything, you will need to pick an API to use.
-There are thousands of public APIs you can choose from, but a helpful place to start might be to consult pages like [<u>Google’s API Explorer</u>](https://developers.google.com/apis-explorer/) to find which one best fits your needs.
+There are thousands of public APIs you can choose from, but a helpful place to start might be to consult pages like [<u>Google’s API Explorer</u>](https://developers.google.com/apis-explorer/) or [<u>this repository of public APIs </u>](https://github.com/public-apis/public-apis) to find which one best fits your needs.
 Some popular AI APIs include:

-> OpenAI API: Offers access to powerful language models like GPT-4 for
-> natural language tasks such as text generation, completion, and
+- **OpenAI API:** Offers access to powerful language models like GPT-4 for natural language tasks such as text generation, completion, and summarization.
-> summarization.
->
-> Google Cloud AI APIs: A suite of APIs for integrating vision,
-> language, and conversation capabilities into applications.
+- **Google Cloud AI APIs:** A suite of APIs for integrating vision, language, and conversation capabilities into applications.
->
-> IBM Watson API: Provides a range of AI services, including NLP,
-> sentiment analysis, and computer vision.
+- **IBM Watson API:** Provides a range of AI services, including NLP, sentiment analysis, and computer vision.

 Next, locate the API documentation and understand how to interact with that API.
 Usually, there will be a reference section that provides the